Radiologic Technology

 Grading Scale

-Graduates Who Got Jobs
+Graduates Who Obtained Jobs

 100% of program graduates got jobs according to the Accrediting Bureau of Health Education Schools job placement rate.